rawsashimi1604/sashimi-gateway/README.md

 - API Health Checks
 - GUI Application

+## Functional Requirements

+### Request Routing

+- The API gateway should be able to route incoming HTTP(S) requests to specific services based on URL paths, HTTP methods, and other request attributes.
+- The routing mechanism should support versioning so that different versions of a service can be addressed separately.

+# Authentication & Authorization

+- The gateway should be able to validate tokens (e.g., JWT) and decide if a request should proceed.
+- Role-based access control (RBAC) might be implemented to restrict endpoints based on user roles.

+### Rate Limiting

+- To prevent abuse, the gateway should limit the number of requests a client can make in a given time frame.
+This could be global, per user, per IP, or per service.

+### Logging & Monitoring

+- All requests and responses should be logged for auditing and debugging purposes.
+- Integrations with monitoring tools to track response times, error rates, and other important metrics.

+### Service Discovery Integration

+- As services can be dynamically added or removed, the API gateway should integrate with service discovery mechanisms to know where to route requests.

+### Security

+- DDoS protection: Recognizing and mitigating large-scale attempts to overwhelm the system.
+- Support for HTTPS with SSL/TLS termination.
+- Integration with Web Application Firewalls (WAF) to block malicious requests.

+### Health Checks

+- The gateway should implement periodic health checks to verify the status and availability of integrated API services.
+- The health check mechanism should be configurable, allowing for adjustments to the frequency and conditions of checks.

 ## To do

 - [ ] Requires big infrastructure refactor (code is messy and in a POC state) can consider clean architecture in golang or domain driven design